 These patterns are intended for anyone involved in a handover process.
 The scenarios herein assume a system department, but we expect that even those without a system's background may find the paper useful since a handover is a common business concept.
 Concrete scenarios are used to help the reader understand the use and interactions of the patterns.
 For this paper, the scenario we used to illustrate the patterns is when someone transfers within a company.
 However, these patterns should also be applicable to other contexts such as retirement and job changes.

 Also note that there is an assumption that there is time to do the handover with the person transferring within the company such as a few weeks or a few months.

 The rest of the paper is organized as follows.
 Section 2 defines our concept of a handover using an activity diagram, which expresses the actors and each actor's activity.
-Section 3 introduces concrete handover scenes as an example for a fictitious company as an example to be used in our handover patterns.
-Section 4 outlines the pattern language for handovers using a pattern map and presents three handover solution patterns in detail.
+Section 3 introduces concrete scenes where the pattern occurs for a fictitious company.
+Section 4 outlines the pattern language for handovers using a pattern map and presents three of the patterns in detail.
 Section 5 introduces a case study related to the pattern language proposed in this paper.
 Finally, Section 6 concludes this paper and outlines potential future works.